 - Add the dry ingredients to the wet ingredients.
 Whisk until thoroughly combined.
 Fold in raisins and oats.
 The dough will be sticky.

-- Using a 2-tablespoon cookie scoop, scoop cookie dough and drop onto the prepared baking sheet.
+- Using a medium cookie scoop, scoop cookie dough and drop onto the prepared baking sheet.
 Using a fork, flatten cookies into a round disc—they will not spread during baking.
 Optionally, press raisins into the tops of the cookies.

 - Bake for 8-12 minutes.
 Mine took 10 minutes.
 Using a flat, heatproof spatula, carefully lift cookies off the baking sheet and transfer to a cooling rack.
 Allow to cool completely.
 Enjoy!
 Storing instructions below.